CM4all/pond/doc/index.rst

 to.
 This can be a numeric IPv4/IPv6 address, a DNS host name, a local socket path (starting with :samp:`/`) or an abstract socket name (starting with :samp:`@`).
-Additionally, a Zeroconf service name can be used prefixed with ":samp:`zeroconf/`".
+Additionally, a Zeroconf service name can be used prefixed with ":samp:`zeroconf/`" (requires :file:`avahi-daemon` on both client and server).

 The following filters are available: